willwin4sure/vault/🤔Inference and Information/Techniques/Some Useful Inequalities.md

 > $$
 >

-This is exactly the discrete case of the following inequality.
-These both show up soon in information geometry, when we show that the [[KL divergence is positive]].
+This is the discrete case of the following inequality.
+These both show up soon in information geometry, when we show that the [[Generalized Bayesian Decision Theory#^eb0347|log-loss criterion is proper]].
+This transfers directly to the fact that the [[KL Divergence#^ee603e|KL divergence]] is positive.

 > [!theorem] (Gibbs' inequality)
 > Let $\mathsf{v}$ be a random variable distributed according to the distribution $p(\bullet)$.
 Then, for any distribution $q(\bullet)$,